syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ![Loading masked edit text editor in Xamarin.Forms DataForm](SfDataForm_images/xamarin-forms-maskededittexteditor.png)

-### Password character
+### Show password character
-To enable [MaskedTextEditor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.Editors.DataFormMaskedEditTextEditor.html) as [PasswordEditor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.Editors.DataFormPasswordEditor.html) you can set a character to [PasswordChar](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormMaskedEditTextItem~PasswordChar.html) property of [DataFormMaskedEditTextItem](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormMaskedEditTextItem.html).
+The [MaskedTextEditor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.Editors.DataFormMaskedEditTextEditor.html) supports to work as a password text box when setting a character to the[PasswordChar](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormMaskedEditTextItem~PasswordChar.html) property of [DataFormMaskedEditTextItem](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormMaskedEditTextItem.html).

 {% tabs %}
 {% highlight c# %}
 (e.DataFormItem as DataFormMaskedEditTextItem).PasswordChar = '*';
 {% endhighlight %}
 {% endtabs %}

-#### Password Delay and Duration
+### Password Delay
-While typing the password character you can enable a delay to show the typed character for a while.It can be enabled by setting [EnablePasswordDelay] property into `true`.
-You can handle the duration of the displaying typed character using the [PasswordDelayDuration] property when password delay is enabled.
+When providing password character, you can show the typed character with some delay using the `EnablePasswordDelay` property in [DataFormMaskedEditTextItem](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormMaskedEditTextItem.html).
+When enabling the EnablePasswordDelay property, the typed character will be displayed for a few seconds before it is converted to the password character.

+{% tabs %}
+{% highlight c# %}
+(e.DataFormItem as DataFormMaskedEditTextItem).PasswordChar = '*';
+(e.DataFormItem as DataFormMaskedEditTextItem).EnablePasswordDelay = true;
+{% endhighlight %}
+{% endtabs %}

+### Password delay duration
+When `PasswordDelay` is enabled, you can handle the duration of the displaying typed character using the `PasswordDelayDuration` property in [DataFormMaskedEditTextItem](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormMaskedEditTextItem.html.

 {% tabs %}
 {% highlight c# %}